jjonesdev/jonesandcode/README.md

 ### I'm Jordan (he/him) an iOS Developer with a passion for building delightful user experiences.
 You might also find me out on nature walks with my two pups Chase and Ghost, or if you're lucky, banging on some drums. 👋

 - 💌  Want to know more about how I code?
-Check out [Hi Weather!](https://github.com/jonesandcode/hi-weather) (work in progress).
+Check out my sample project, [Hi Weather!](https://github.com/jonesandcode/hi-weather) (work in progress).
 - 🔭  I’m currently working on an internal company iPad App that we are in the process of converting to SwiftUI.
 - 🌱  I’m currently learning the ins and outs of SwiftUI.
 - 📫  How to reach me: jonesandcode@gmail.com